kulturkrock/screencrash-components/screen/README.md

 `python screen.py --video videoPathHere`

 Note that non-Windows users may need to use _python3_ instead of _python_ to explicitly use Python 3.

+Also note that users using make need to manually enter the created virtual environment (as described above) before running the script in order for it to work.

 ## Upcoming features
 * Currently it is only possible to play a video in fullscreen covering the entire screen.
 Soon it will hopefully be possible to play it on a specific position on the screen instead (to layer images on top of each other).